 Your family will gobble this up!
 It is a staple here in Central PA.
 I feel bad for those who don't know of it!
 There are lots of good chicken corn soups out there (I love them all), but my friends have given me the top honors on mine.
 You can't go wrong on making this, honestly.
 Use your own judgement in taste, and I always get extra chicken broth & bouillon on hand, just in case I need to enhance flavors.
 You can skip the rivels or add some thin noodles in their place.
 A lot of this is up to your own tastebuds & the chickens you use.
 Enjoy!

-Boil chickens, celery stalks, carrots, and onion, some kosher salt & pepper in stockpot with enough water to cover both.
-I add about 1 tsp of curry & some chicken bouillon @ this point, too, because I like a hearty broth.
+Boil chickens, celery stalks, carrots, and onion, some kosher salt & pepper in a stockpot with enough water to cover both.
+I add about 1 tsp of curry & some chicken bouillon at this point because I like a hearty broth.

 Add cans of corn.
-I drain all the cans of corn but one & add the corn juice to the soup.
-(NOTE: Most people use fresh corn on the cob or frozen corn for their chick corn soup.
+I drain all the cans of corn but one and add the corn juice to the soup.
+(NOTE: Most people use fresh corn on the cob or frozen corn for their chicken corn soup.
 I prefer the cans, just because I think it's better flavor.)

 Add more salt & pepper to taste.
 Let cook for about an hour and check taste again.
-This normally is where I will add more H20 if necessary, more chicken bouillon, salt, etc.
+This normally is where I will add more water if necessary, more chicken bouillon, salt, etc.

 ENJOY!!!
 This is everyone's favorite soup in Central PA!

 Make all your friends drool by posting a picture of your finished recipe on your favorite social

 network.
 And don't forget to tag Just A Pinch and include #justapinchrecipes so we can see it too!